siran/preferredframe/notes-an.md

 ## Use 3b1b's library to do simulations of our measurements

-## Replicate de Witte's experiment with optic cables
+## Replicate de Witte's experiment with fiber optic cables
  Roland De Witte's experiment [^de_witte_coaxial_xch]

 ---